ydreyannramirez035-bot/wad-finals-act2-laravel-erd/README.md

 # Laravel ERD Project: E-Commerce Database Implementation

 This repository contains a Laravel-based implementation of a relational database schema.
-The project demonstrates the use of Eloquent relationships, including One-to-One, One-to-Many, and a Many-to-Many relationship using an associative entity (Pivot table).
+The project demonstrates the use of Eloquent relationships, including One-to-One, One-to-Many, and Many-to-Many, using an associative entity (Pivot table).

 ## 📊 Entity Relationship Diagram (ERD)

 ![Entity Relationship Diagram](erd.png)
-*(Note: Ensure the filename above matches the image file you upload to GitHub)*

 ---